danielkerschke/summ-pages/books/lieberman_2013/lieberman.md

 ### [[Lieberman, D. E. (2013).
 7 - Progress, Mismatch, and Dysevolution.
 In The Story of the Human Body- Evolution, Health, and Disease.
 Pantheon Books.]]

-This chapter bridges the book's two halves by outlining the consequences of having Paleolithic bodies in a post-Paleolithic world.
+This chapter bridges the book's two halves by outlining the consequences of having Paleolithic bodies in a post‑Paleolithic world.
 It fully develops the concepts of evolutionary mismatch and introduces "dysevolution."
 Dysevolution is presented as a pernicious feedback loop where cultural innovations are used to treat the symptoms of mismatch diseases rather than their environmental causes, thereby allowing the diseases to persist or even worsen across generations.

 ### [[Lieberman, D. E. (2013).
 8 - Paradise Lost?.
 In The Story of the Human Body- Evolution, Health, and Disease.
 Pantheon Books.]]

 The Agricultural Revolution is framed here not as a straightforward step forward but as a "colossal mistake" from the perspective of individual health.
 While farming produced more food and fueled population growth, it also led to a cascade of mismatch diseases.
-The argument is that the shift to a low-variety, starchy diet caused nutritional deficiencies and cavities, while sedentary village life and proximity to livestock unleashed waves of infectious diseases and famines.
+The argument is that the shift to a low‑variety, starchy diet caused nutritional deficiencies and cavities, while sedentary village life and proximity to livestock unleashed waves of infectious diseases and famines.

 ### [[Lieberman, D. E. (2013).
 9 - Modern Times, Modern Bodies.
 In The Story of the Human Body- Evolution, Health, and Disease.
 Pantheon Books.]]

 This chapter explores the paradox of health in the industrial era.
 On one hand, scientific and sanitation advances solved many of the infectious diseases of the agricultural era, leading to longer lives.
-On the other hand, the Industrial Revolution created a new set of mismatches by drastically reducing physical labor and introducing highly processed, energy-dense foods, setting the stage for the modern epidemic of chronic, non-communicable diseases.
+On the other hand, the Industrial Revolution created a new set of mismatches by drastically reducing physical labor and introducing highly processed, energy‑dense foods, setting the stage for the modern epidemic of chronic, non‑communicable diseases.

 ---